frankframework/frankframework/README.md

 - First steps towards running IBISes on TIBCO AMX (as WebApp in Composite)
 - added "Used SapSystems" to console function "Show Security Items"
 - prevent OutOfMemoryError in console function "Adapter Logging" caused by a lot of files in a directory
+- added facility to hide properties in console functions "Show configuration" and "Show Environment variables"

 [![Build Status](https://travis-ci.org/ibissource/iaf.png)](https://travis-ci.org/ibissource/iaf)